25 Easy Ways to Get Free Stuff Online

 23. Hey It’s Free

-The Hey It’s Free website was, like many of the other sites mentioned here, attractively designed and easy to use.
-The site’s homepage features a blog listing each freebie and the information on how to get it separately.
+Like many of the other sites mentioned here, the Hey It’s Free website was attractively designed and easy to use.
+The site’s homepage features a blog listing each freebie and information on how to get it separately.

 24. Target

-Unlike Walmart, the boxes available at Target aren’t totally free, but they are a really good deal.
-In a recent sample box, you get $28 worth of beauty products for only $7.
+Unlike Walmart, Target’s boxes aren’t totally free, but they are a really good deal.
+In a recent sample box, you got $28 worth of beauty products for only $7.

 25. Bzz Agent

 After that, you get free samples of products to try for yourself and your family.
-You then share your honest opinion about those products on your Facebook, Twitter, and other social media sites or on your blog if you are a blogger.
+You then share your honest opinion about those products on your Facebook, Twitter, and other social media sites, or your blog if you are a blogger.

 Before You Start Signing Up For Free Stuff